abandisch/gym-tracker-app/README.md

 - As a gym goer, I want to add exercises to a training session, so I can track the weight lifted, number of sets and my max reps
 - As a gym goer, I want to see the results of my last training session (if any), so that I can set my goals (max reps and weight increase) for my current training session
 - As a gym goer, I want to record my a set (weight and reps) for an exercise

+## MVP Feedback

+Feedback on the app has been positive - from a usability and design perspective, the app has been well received.
+The only negative feedback was due to not being able to edit or delete exercises and/or sets, when a typo was accidentally made, which made tracking the rest of the exercise sets difficult.
+However this functionality was not included in the MVP.

 ## App Screen List